-6.6.31. hudtime [0/1]
+6.6.32. hudtime [0/1]

 Controls whether the optional player HUD with time remaining is used.
 Defaults to OFF.
-Changes to this cvar only take effect when the server is restarted level changes (this avoids the risk of overflows that may occur if the HUD is changed on the fly).
+Changes to this cvar only take effect when the level changes (this avoids the risk of overflows that may occur if the HUD is changed on the fly).

-6.6.32. idledetect [time_min]
+6.6.33. idledetect [time_min]